Robert McCallister (Brothers & Sisters)

-Robert Alexander McCallister is a fictional character on the ABC television series Brothers & Sisters.
+Robert McCallister is a fictional character on the ABC television drama series Brothers & Sisters.
 He is portrayed by Rob Lowe.
 Married to Kitty Walker (Calista Flockhart), he was a Republican United States Senator from the state of California, a former candidate for President of the United States, and a former candidate for Governor of California.

 Storylines

 Season 1

 Robert McCallister first met Katherine 'Kitty' Walker (Calista Flockhart) when she interviewed him on her talk show.
 Recently divorced, his marriage to Courtney (Marin Hinkle), with whom he had two young children, was marred by a scandal regarding allegations of his infidelity.
 Kitty was more interested in asking for his help to get her brother Justin (Dave Annable) out of being sent to Iraq, but Robert could do nothing.
 When Kitty's talk show folded, Robert asked her to become the communications director for his senatorial office, and later, presidential campaign.
 They soon began a romantic relationship, over the vehement objections of her gay brother, Kevin (Matthew Rhys), who objected to Robert's record on gay marriage.
 Thanks to Kitty, Kevin had a brief relationship with Robert's brother Jason (Eric Winter), which ended badly, not doing much to endear Robert or Kevin to each other, but they came to an understanding.